 Upon passage of the bill, Rhode Island will become the tenth state where gay and lesbian couples can receive civil marriage licenses.
 The legislation was passed by the House 51-19 in January.
-Marriage equality bills have received bipartisan support in each state where they have passed legislatively.
+Marriage equality legislation has received bipartisan support in each state where it has passed.

 An increasing number of Republicans nationwide support marriage equality, including a majority of Republicans under the age of 50, according to a March Washington Post-ABC News poll.
 In an amicus brief filed in support of the Hollingsworth v.
 Perry case before the U.S. Supreme Court, more than 130 Republican leaders declared that gay and lesbian couples have a constitutional right to marry.

 The Human Rights Campaign is America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against LGBT citizens and realize a nation that achieves fundamental fairness and equality for all.